steveruizok/short-story/README.md

 ShortStory is a render props component.
 It accepts a prop `knobs`, an object describing different knobs, creates an interface for setting the values of those knobs, and passes those values into its child function.

-See [example](https://codesandbox.io/s/3rwj7kqm15) for a different knob types.
+See [example](https://codesandbox.io/s/3rwj7kqm15) for a collection of different knob types.

-The component calls its child function with an object argument that maps to the `knobs` prop it received, where each key evaluates to the current value of the knob as set through the interface it generates.
-(Easier seen than said.)
-In the example below, the component will create a text field for the `knobs.text` knob, and pass the value of that text field into the child function as `state.text`.

 ```jsx
 import React from "react"